 Early in the process, your interviewer will try to get you to offer a salary range.
 Avoid it if you can.

-If you make it past the phone interviews, you’ll progress to the on-sites.
-On-site interviews take about 3-6 hours, depending on the company.
-Most companies will fly you out if you’re remote for a full day of interviews.
+If you make it past the phone interviews, you progress to the on-sites.
+On-site interviews take about 3-8 hours, depending on the company.
+Most companies will fly you out for a full day of interviews.

-In my experience, they tend to be with groups of 1-3 people and you meet with a few groups.
+In my experience, companies structure their interviews so that you speak with groups of 1-3 people for up to an hour at a time.
 Some companies, like Uber and Google, do a series of one-on-one interviews.
-Others prefer small groups.

-These interviews open with questions about your experience, like those we’ve already covered.
-After that, the interviewer will likely ask more questions to get you comfortable.
-Sometimes they will ask questions about projects you’ve worked on or personal interests.
+These interviews open with questions about your experience, like those we covered.
+After that, the interviewer asks more questions to get you comfortable.
+Sometimes they ask questions about projects you’ve worked on or personal interests.

-You can expect a few different algorithm and scenario questions.
-We’ll cover both of those.
+You can expect a few different algorithm and scenario questions, which we cover below.